DJCrossman/GitClub/README.md

 GitClub
 =======

-Commit to being a better program.
+Commit to being a better programmer.
 Fight other developers using the power of code.